-Thankfully, not all dog foods that are grain-free contain legumes.
-As you see with the ten dog foods I’ve reviewed, there are great dog foods that do not contain legumes.
+Thankfully, not all dog foods that are grain free contain legumes.
+As you see with the 10 pet products I’ve reviewed, there are great dog foods that do not contain legumes.
 How do you choose these kinds of dog foods?

-- The very first thing you should do is to check the label of any dog food you purchase.
+- The very first thing you should do is to check the label of any consumable you purchase.
 Ensure that it does not contain legumes.
-Most dog food contains chicken or beef, for example.
+Most pet food contains protein like chicken or beef, for example.
 These should be the primary ingredients.
 Make sure that they are 100 percent real, so no by-products or vague meat items.

-- Look for added ingredients that are helpful for dogs, such as glucosamine and chondroitin, as well as vitamins and minerals.
+- Look for added ingredients that are helpful for dogs, such as glucosamine and chondroitin, omega fatty acids, and vitamins and minerals.

-- Also look for foods that are considered “superfoods” such as blueberries, and kale.
+- Also look for foods that are considered “superfoods” such as blueberries, carrots, and kale.

 - Make sure the dog food doesn’t contain artificial colors, flavors, fillers, or preservatives.

 3. What’s the Best Way to Use This Kind of Dog Food?